VishnuK11/People-Counting/README.md

 ## Running the Tracker with YOLOv4
 To implement the object tracking using YOLOv4, first we convert the .weights into the corresponding TensorFlow model which will be saved to a checkpoints folder.
 Then all we need to do is run the object_tracker.py script to run our object tracker with YOLOv4, DeepSort and TensorFlow.

-## Running the Tracker with YOLOv4
+## Running Yolov4 + Deep Sort Object Tracker and People Counter
-# Run yolov4 object tracker

 python object_tracker.py --weights ./checkpoints/yolov4-416 --model yolov4 --video ./data/video/test.mp4 --output ./outputs/outputs.avi

 If running on collab, add ! prefix before python for the above line.